MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

     process.
 These people have good oversight on changes in an area and will be able to guide your change to fit in with the bigger picture of what is happening.

+Code Owners are good candidates for choosing as a SciTech reviewer.

 Config Owner
 ------------